qixuchen/Robust_Interact/Code/User_study/readme.txt

 	--------------------------------------------------------
 	Your choice:

-b.
-Evaluation
+(3).At the end of each round, you will be asked to give a score to indicate how bored you
-	At the end of each round, it will ask you to give a score to indicate how bored you feel when you are asked with XX questions for this round in order to obtain one of your 20 most favorite cars.
+	feel when you are asked with XX questions for this round in order to obtain one of your 20 most favorite cars.
 	For example, you might see: